usnistgov/feasst/sphinx/dev.rst

 * implement arbitrary order parameters as a class/factory method within CriteriaWLTMMC to allow users to define their own order parameters.
 These order parameters also must operate on Space/Pair objects (and also perhaps a Trial for expanded ensemble).
 * runNumSweeps instead should have something where one generates the clones as vector<shrptr>, then runNumSweep takes these as input.
 That way one can modify the clones as one sees fit (also in multiprocessor restarts) before running the clones.
 It would take a lot of the hidden magic out without complicating the interface too drastically.
 * Fix GSL memory leaks
-* add PairPatchKF and PairLJCoulEwald loops to Pair base class for molecule-center-based cut-offs before loops through particles, Or make them more general (e.g., multi patch particles?).
+* add PairPatchKF loops to Pair base class for molecule-center-based cut-offs before loops through particles (as done for PairLJCoulEwald),
 * Add verbosity level for printing debug messages
 * Make a citation generator for techniques that are used.
 * move checkBond from MC to analyze class for rigid particle simulations (or as part of checkE?)